Employment

 The Guest Services Center Representative is a part-time, hourly position providing customer service support during performances and events at the Benedum Center and Byham Theater.
 These representatives interact with guests seeking information and assistive equipment to enhance their patron experience.
 Duties include:

-• filing out daily reports detailing Guest Service Center activities
+• Filling out daily reports detailing Guest Service Center activities

 Stagehand